 Cutting back or removing overgrown bushes and hedges in your garden is an important part of your home security system.

 Ensure the approach to your property is well lit and free from obstacles that would prevent you from spotting unwanted activity on your property.

-This clear field of vision will also provide smart sensors and home security cameras a clearer field of vision in which to operate and detect intruders.
+This clear field of vision will also provide smart sensors and home security cameras a clearer view in which to operate and detect intruders.

 If the house is going to be unoccupied for any length of time, ask a friend or neighbour to pop round to remove any build-up of post, open and close curtains, and give the impression that somebody might be home.
 If your driveway is going to be empty, get them to park their car on it if possible.

 Be sure to cancel milk and newspaper deliveries for the same reason, as any left out might show you are away.